aramisgithub/questpresentation/document.md

 ## The Hermit/ Helper/ Mentor

-- The helper in Odyssey is \alert{Goddess Athena} - She conforms to her archetype by \alert{helping} through the journey
+- The helper in Odyssey is \alert{Goddess Athena}---She conforms to her archetype by \alert{helping} through the journey

-- The helper in Mulan is \alert{Mushu} - Mushu conforms to his archetype as he \alert{guides} her and \alert{convinces} her to not give up
+- The helper in Mulan is \alert{Mushu}---Mushu conforms to his archetype as he \alert{guides} her and \alert{convinces} her to not give up

 ## Similarities